erincatto/box2d/docs/dynamics.md

 b2LinearStiffness(jointDef.stiffness, jointDef.damping, frequencyHz, dampingRatio, jointDef.bodyA, jointDef.bodyB);
 ```

+It is also possible to define a minimum and maximum length for the distance joint.
+See `b2DistanceJointDef` for details.

 ### Revolute Joint
 A revolute joint forces two bodies to share a common anchor point, often
 called a hinge point.
 The revolute joint has a single degree of freedom: